33-Year-Old Pitcher – Tampa Bay Rays

 Jonny Venters Contract Information:

-Signed a two-year minor-league contract with the Rays in March 2015.
+Signed a minor-league contract with the Rays in December of 2017.

 To instantly reveal our fantasy analysis of every player – including Jonny Venters – simply subscribe now.